maria-hampel/hpc-workspace-v2/README.md

 ## Status

-- basically working implementation of config and DB reading for old format
+- working implementation of config and DB reading for old format
-- basically working implementation of ws_list in C++ (that was proof of concept for the separation of tool and config and DB implementation)
+- working implementation of ws_list in C++ (that was proof of concept for the separation of tool and config and DB implementation)
-- basically working implementation of ws_find in C++
+- working implementation of ws_find in C++
-- bascially working implementation of ws_allocate
+- working implementation of ws_allocate
+- working implementation of ws_release
+- working implementation of ws_restore

 ## Todo